 Update on Radiopharmaceutical Supply

-The Working Group will continue to meet with ANSTO as required and provide updates.
+The Working Group will continue to meet with ANSTO on a weekly basis and provide updates, or more frequently if the situation changes.

 AANMS ANZSNM RAINS